SailorGirl1234/SailorGirl1234/README.md

 ---

-Over the past year I have immersed myself within Harvard's CS50 courses, completing CS50x, CS50's Web development with Python and Javascript, and most recently CS50's AI with Python.
+Over the past 18 months I have immersed myself within Harvard's CS50 courses, completing CS50x, CS50's Web development with Python and Javascript, and most recently CS50's AI with Python.

-I am looking to join a team to progress in my developing career.
+I am now looking to join a team with a real purpose to progress in my developing career.

 ## Check out some of my projects

+Due to Harvard's Academic Honesty Policy, most of my projects are in private repositories.
+If you would like to take a look, just let me know!
 ### QUESTIONS - Question Answering AI

-[Video demonstration](<https://youtu.be/Td1l3vyXYuI>) - Ask to view repository (Due to Harvard's Academic Honesty Policy)
+[Video demonstration](<https://youtu.be/Td1l3vyXYuI>) - Ask to view repository

 ![Question Answering AI](https://user-images.githubusercontent.com/78767736/186535580-f04f3d5b-3f86-4286-88aa-7e9e6521c37c.gif)

 ### CAPSTONE - Car Hire Web-App